-Govt proposes to slash corporate tax rates, says Nirmala Sitharaman
+Govt proposes to slash corporate tax rates to 25.17 pc

-New Delhi, Sep 20: Ahead of GST council meet, Finance Minister Nirmala Sitharaman on Friday said that government has proposed to slash the corporate tax rates for domestic companies and for new domestic manufacturing companies.
+New Delhi, Sep 20: In a major fiscal booster,, Finance Minister Nirmala Sitharaman on Friday said that government has proposed to slash the corporate tax rates for domestic companies and for new domestic manufacturing companies.

+Making the announcement, Finance Minister Nirmala Sitharaman said the new tax rate will be applicable from the current fiscal which began on April 1.

-While addressing media, Sitharaman said,''We today propose to slash the corporate tax rates for domestic companies and for new domestic manufacturing companies.
+Sitharaman said,''We today propose to slash the corporate tax rates for domestic companies and for new domestic manufacturing companies.
 Corporate tax rate to be 22% without exemptions.
 Effective tax rate to be after surcharge to be 25.''

 GST Council meet today: From luxury hotels to lottery, what's on agenda?